How to Setup Bulk 301 Redirects in WordPress

 Are Redirects Bad For SEO?

 Redirects aren’t bad for SEO as long as they are redirected the right way.
-And the easiest way to ensure this is by using a redirection plugin.
+The easiest way to ensure this is by using a redirection plugin.

 Why?